samwyma/docker-ci-images/README.md

 # Docker CI Images

-A slim, carefully selected set of packages on top of the `docker:stable` image to reduce common repetition in build configs.
+[`landtech:ci-base`](https://hub.docker.com/u/landtech/ci-base) - a slim, carefully selected set of packages on top of the `docker:stable` image to reduce common repetition in build configs.

 ## Included